4mitabh/easy_upgrade/README.md

 - Play Core `app-update` is pulled in transitively — no extra setup needed.
 - When releasing in Play Console, set your **in-app update priority** (0–5).
 The default mapping (`4+` immediate, `1+` flexible, `0` silent) is configurable.

-### Automating `inAppUpdatePriority` with Fastlane
+### Automating `inAppUpdatePriority` with Fastlane (optional)

+Skip this section if you're happy setting priority by hand in Play Console.
+If you ship from CI, this is how you keep the major/minor/patch contract honest without thinking about it.

-The whole point of this plugin's Android path is that you tell Play Console *how* to nag users at release time.
-You can let Fastlane diff your local version against what's currently live and set the priority for you — so a major bump auto-forces, a minor bump auto-prompts, and a patch ships silently.
+The Android path works by telling Play Console *how* to nag users at release time.
+Fastlane can diff your local version against what's currently live and set the priority for you — so a major bump auto-forces, a minor bump auto-prompts, and a patch ships silently.

 Fastlane's `upload_to_play_store` (a.k.a. `supply`) accepts an `in_app_update_priority:` parameter.
 Combine it with `google_play_track_release_names` to read the current production version.
 A minimal `Fastfile`: